BackWeLoveTest.net

 Disclaimer and when to seek help

-This test describes patterns based on the Kinsey Scale framework for educational self-exploration.
-It is not a clinical diagnosis.
+This test describes patterns based on the Kinsey Test framework for educational self-exploration.
+It is not a definitive label.
 Sexual orientation can be fluid.
-If you feel significant distress, anxiety, or confusion regarding your identity, consider speaking with a supportive therapist or counselor who specializes in LGBTQ+ or identity issues.
+If you feel significant distress, unease, or confusion regarding your identity, consider speaking with a supportive coach or mentor who specializes in LGBTQ+ or identity issues.